ionic-team/ionic-site/guide/0.1.0/preface.md

 title: "Welcome to Ionic"
 ---

-# Chapter 0: Preface to the Ionic Guide
+# Chapter 1: All About Ionic

 This is the official guide to building HTML5 apps with the Ionic framework, written by the [creators](http://drifty.com/) of Ionic.
 It contains all you need to know to get started building apps with Ionic, and lays a foundation for more advanced development.